Teisi/caddy-server-windows/README.md

 ## Usage
-1. Configure the "Caddyfile" to your needs
+1. Configure the "Caddyfile" to your needs if you wish
 2. Create your config for each of your projects within the "sites" directory (examples included)

+### Manual start (mainly intended for debugging)
 3. Start your PHP: `[absPathToPhp]/php-cgi.exe -b 127.0.0.1:9082` (9082 custom port, i use 82 for php version 8.2)
 4. Start caddy: `cd [directory]/caddy run --config Caddyfile`

-### (optional) if you wish to start caddy and php via GUI
+### GUI start
-1. Configure your PHP paths in server-manager/config.json
+3. Configure your PHP paths in server-manager/config.json
-2. Double-click on start.gui.bat
+4. Double-click on start.gui.bat \
+   The first time you start with "auto https on" you will be asked by windows if you want to allow the caddy as local certificate authority.
-3. enjoy :)
+5. enjoy :)

 #### Problems
 #### https not working?